A lot or a little?

 What parents need to know

-Parents need to know that Wattpad is a place where teens and adults can publicly share their fiction writing in a blog-like format as well as read and comment on other people's works.
-A movie-style content rating system rates writings G, PG, PG-13, or R, but it's voluntary; nearly a third of the writings are unrated, and some decidedly explicit stuff shows up, especially in the romance and non-fiction sections.
+Parents need to know that Wattpad is a site and app where teens and adults can publicly share their fiction writing in a blog-like format as well as read and comment on other people's works.
+Users are asked to rate their story as mature or for everyone, but it's voluntary; and some decidedly explicit stuff shows up, especially in the romance and non-fiction sections.
 The relatively unmoderated environment means younger teens should proceed with lots of caution, but there's clearly a community of young people who use Wattpad responsibly, so be sure you know your kid and monitor use.
+Some content may have a commercial aspect, due to the site's Wattpad Stars program, which pairs writers with brands.
+As of 2017, there's also Wattpad Premium, which is $5.99/month and removes ads.
 Comments from readers are usually helpful and encouraging but also can be brutally honest.
 Teens should be mature enough to receive criticism.

 What's it about?

 Teens can read, write, and communicate with other writers on WATTPAD; the goal is to get their own work out in the public sphere.
 Writing is published in serialized chapters and organized by genres, ranging from "werewolf" to "spiritual."
 There also are a few classics available to read, as well as works by popular published authors.
 Most chapters contain only a few pages, but there are hundreds of new works posted daily, and total reads occasionally hit the million mark.
 Beyond writing, kids can start a book club to encourage readership of their own work or a favorite genre, enter contests to earn a Watty award, and aspire to actually get published with partner Sourcebooks.
+Top writers may even be brought into the Wattpad Stars program that can further their publishing goals.
 Submissions are nearly all in English, but site translation in nearly 50 languages supports writers and content from across the globe.

 Is it any good?